aydwi/sd-helper/README.md

    `apitoken: <your-gitter-api-token>`

-4. Run `python3 sd-helper.py` to start the bot.
+4. Execute the script *sd-helper.py* to start the bot.

 ## Configuring the bot's behavior